wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V6.4: 29-Mar-2022 by wavemotion-dave
+* Memotech MTX support added (.mtx and .run files only)
+* Better load file handling so more games are recognized correctly.
+* Other minor cleanups and fixes as time permitted.

 V6.3: 12-Mar-2022 by wavemotion-dave
 * ADAM Computer support is added!
 Play .ddp and .dsk games (requires eos.rom and writer.rom).
 * Other minor cleanups and fixes as time permitted.